 NORTH WALL, Grand Cayman - Offering some of the best wall diving sites in the world, the North Wall is famous for its sheer vertical drops and beautiful coral structures.
 A diverse array of reef fish, green turtles, nurse sharks and eagle rays are abound here.
 Be sure to occasionally glance towards the deep, as you might catch a glimpse of the larger pelagic species and maybe even a Hammerhead shark.

 Tips For Travellers

 There are no minimum logged dives requirements for liveaboard diving in the Cayman Islands, but divers must have good buoyancy to avoid impacting fragile marine life.
 As always, ensure you have adequate insurance for both the travel and scuba diving portions of your trip.
-If you do not have your own dive equipment, it is possible to rent it from the liveaboard at a fee of 175 USD - 260 USD per person, dependant on itinerary.
+If you do not have your own dive equipment, it is possible to rent it from the liveaboard at a fee of 175 USD - 260 USD per person, dependant on the itinerary.
 Be sure to mention in your booking if you require hired equipment.

 The official currency of the Cayman Islands is the Cayman Islands Dollar, although US Dollars are widely accepted almost anywhere on the island.
 The official language of the island group is English, spoken in a variety of accents.
 English is also the language used by the liveaboard staff, crew and customer care team.

 Electricity voltage in the Caymans runs at 110-120 Volts (Same as U.S./Canada), socket types are North American Non-Grounded, North American Grounded.
 Please note that these may not be identical to U.S./Canadian sockets, and may require an adapter.

 How To Get There & Ports Of Departure

 George Town is the main airport city of the Cayman Islands and also the point of departure for liveaboards.
 There are daily international flights into the Owen Roberts International Airport which is served by several airlines.
 Taxis are available for transport to and from the airport.